holepunchto/bare-module-resolve/README.md

   // syntax and rules as the "imports" property defined in `package.json`. imports,
   // A list of builtin module specifiers.
 If matched, the protocol of the
-  // resolved URL will be `builtin:`.
+  // resolved URL will be `builtinProtocol`.
   builtins: [],
+  // The protocol to use for resolved builtin module specifiers.
+  builtinProtocol: 'builtin:',
   // The supported import conditions. "default" is always recognized.
   conditions: [],
   // The file extensions to look for.
 Must be provided to support extensionless